Note that this documentation needs to be updated to the latest version.

 }

-In advanced mode, the latency for image analysis is slower, namely 50.
-However, in turn the Smart Camera is able to perform Face Identification at low quality and a latency of 20.
+In advanced mode, the latency for image analysis is higher, namely 50.
+However, in turn, the Smart Camera is able to perform Face Identification at low quality and a latency of 20.
 Hence, selecting the camera mode is clearly a trade-off.

 component SmartCameraAdvancedMode {